Wayne Grudem: Theology

 Grudem and Bruce A. Ware were at the center of Trinitarian debate in 2016 that began online and culminated in print publications.
 Both Grudem and Ware subscribe to a view of the Trinity called "eternal relations of submission and authority" or "eternal functional subordination" which claims that the Son is eternally submissive to the Father.
 Their view was challenged by some scholars that the Son only submits to the Father in the incarnation according to his human nature.

 Grudem is also a co-founder and past president of the Council on Biblical Manhood and Womanhood.
 He also edited Recovering Biblical Manhood and Womanhood, Christianity Todays "Book of the Year" in 1992, with John Piper.

+In 1985, Grudem authored a study of over 2000 κεφαλή, arguing that none of the metaphoric uses carry the meaning of 'source', as recent authors had argued.

 All of Grudem's research on gender-related issues is now contained in his major 2012 reference work, Evangelical Feminism and Biblical Truth: An Analysis of More Than One Hundred Disputed Questions.

-Grudem's view of gender claims that according to Bible, men and women are equal in nature and dignity but operate within a hierarchy in which the husband is the head of the wife.